Kilarin/compassgps/README.md

 # compassgps
 This mod creates a customizable compass with user settable bookmarks and shared and admin bookmarks in multiplayer.

-**Compass GPS version 2.7 fork 1**
+**Compass GPS version 2.7 fork 1** (Kilarin's fork)
-(Kilarin's fork)

 TeTpaAka's gui, file io, and coding for multiplayer games was simply amazing.
 But as I was learning from their awesome code, I saw some changes I'd like to make using these new ideas, as well as some things I learned while looking at other mods.
 So, with complete and total respect for the original awesome mods, and hopefully in the same spirit as theirs, I present my own fork of the fork.
 CompassGPS

-## Previous Forks
-### Echo
+**Previous Forks**<br/>
-created a compass mod back in 2012: [https://forum.minetest.net/viewtopic.php?id=3785](https://forum.minetest.net/viewtopic.php?id=3785)
+* Echo created a compass mod back in 2012: [https://forum.minetest.net/viewtopic.php?id=3785](https://forum.minetest.net/viewtopic.php?id=3785)
   * Echo managed to make the compass in your inventory actually change it's image to point in the direction of it's target.
-### PilzAdam
-fork was lost, and the amount of code that merged back into Echo's is unknown.<br/>
+* PilzAdam's fork was lost, and the amount of code that merged back into Echo's is unknown.<br/>
-### TeTpaAka
-(2013) made a fork of the compass mod called compass+ [https://forum.minetest.net/viewtopic.php?id=8117](https://forum.minetest.net/viewtopic.php?id=8117)
+* TeTpaAka made a fork (2013) of the compass mod called compass+ [https://forum.minetest.net/viewtopic.php?id=8117](https://forum.minetest.net/viewtopic.php?id=8117)
   * added bookmarks via chat commands
   * added some type of GUI, file IO, and multiplayer considerations
-### Kilarin
-fork added the ability to bookmark specific places, and a gui so you could choose what point the compass should point to:
+* Kilarin fork adds the ability to bookmark named targets, and a GUI so you could choose the compass' target:
   * this fork was renamed CompassGPS
   * fixed a few bugs while I was working on this.
 There was a problem in the mod that caused compass to jump around in inventory if there were empty slots above it, that is fixed now.
 And there was also a problem with the bookmark list not being saved after you removed a bookmark if you didn't add a new bookmark afterwards.
 Now the bookmark list is saved whenever you change it, either adding or removing.
   * tried to follow Echo and TeTpaAka's examples of how to properly code for multiplayer games, and all of the new settings should work just fine in a multiplayer game.
   * shared and admin bookmarks
   * made maps based on TeTpaAka's code
   * see changelog for later changes

 ![alt text](http://i59.tinypic.com/a15ls0.png "image")